TheoreticalEcology/machinelearning/docs/05-fundamental.md

   <strong><span style="color: #0011AA; font-size:18px;">4.
 Task</span></strong><br/>
 ```

-We implemented a simple boosted regression tree using R just for fun.
+We implemented a simplified boosted regression tree using R just for fun.
 Go through the code line by line and try to understand it.
 Ask, if you have any questions you cannot solve.

 ```{=html}